zakattack9/WRaPiC/README.md

 2) `sudo nano /etc/resolv.conf` and ensure that it does not have `nameserver 127.0.0.1`
   - If `nameserver 127.0.0.1` exists, remove it and replace it with another DNS IP address that isn't the loopback address, then double check that `DNSMASQ_EXCEPT=lo` has been added in `/etc/default/dnsmasq` to prevent dnsmasq from overwriting/adding `nameserver 127.0.0.1` to `/etc/resolv.conf` upon reboot
   - This step is crucial to prevent coredns pods from crashing upon running `kubeadm init`
-3) Initialize the master node and save the `kubeadm join` command provided after the `kubeadm init` finishes; the init command will depend on the CNI of that you choose
+3) Initialize the master node and save the `kubeadm join` command provided after the `kubeadm init` finishes—note that the init command will depend on the CNI of your choosing
 ##### Flannel
 ```bash
 sudo kubeadm init --token-ttl=0 --pod-network-cidr=10.244.0.0/16